 Ming studied architecture at Yale University and the Harvard Graduate School of Design.
 Before founding ACT, she spent time working for large and small firms around the globe, including Zephyr Architects in Beijing and Bohlin Cywinski Jackson in San Francisco, where she focused primarily on commercial spaces for cutting-edge tech companies.
 While at Harvard campus planning in Cambridge, she worked with adaptive reuse projects to insert new programs into historic buildings.
 She has also worked as a designer for non-profit organizations, with a specialty in building community around design.
 Her work as an architect has been exhibited at the Venice Biennale, and published in books and periodicals in the United States and France.
 Deeply interested in bringing the arts to the public, Ming has worked in museums and galleries throughout her career, including the Peggy Guggenheim Collection and the National Gallery of Art, and has created and managed exhibitions as an independent curator.

-Emilia is inspired by opportunities to positively impact people and enliven communities through design at any scale.
-Emilia graduated with a bachelor of architecture degree from Virginia Tech, and brings a diverse professional background that includes: commercial, K-12 and higher education projects.
+Emilia seeks to impact people and enliven communities through design at any scale.
+Emilia graduated with a BArch from Virginia Tech and brings a diverse professional background, including hospitality, multi-family, commercial, K-12 and higher education projects.
 An organizational unicorn, Emilia enjoys a hands-on approach to beautifully resolving the most complex design problems.
-One of Emilia's most meaningful contributions early in her career was being part of the design team for the new Sandy Hook School, where she learned the power of community in the design process.
-These experiences have helped Emilia become a natural collaborator and a passionate maker; seeking holistic design solutions and championing a concept-based approach to design.
+One of Emilia's most meaningful contributions early in her career was being on the design team for the new Sandy Hook School, where she learned the power of community in the design process.
+These experiences have helped Emilia become a natural collaborator and a passionate maker, seeking holistic design solutions and championing a concept-based approach to design.
 Emilia attributes her passion for food, art and culture to her early childhood growing up in Central America.
 In her free time, you can find Emilia creating elaborate crafts, hosting backyard barbecues, and planning adventures with her partner and their cat, Klaus.

 Mikaela Leo focuses her career on making art that matters.
 From her experience volunteering with Habitat for Humanity of Santa Fe and partnering with New Mexico non-profit Warehouse 508, she learned how powerful design can be.
-She watched non-skilled volunteers learn to build homes together and her undergraduate architecture studio worked on designs for a youth warehouse that would encourage troubled youth from downtown Albuquerque to turn to art and creativity over drugs and gangs.
 The Bay Area’s eclectic and dynamic environment lured Mikaela to San Francisco.
 During graduate school at the California College of Arts, where she obtained her Masters in Architecture, she partnered with Bay Area organizations working to solve the food desert problem in West Oakland, running youth-led design build programs, and encouraging kids to get involved with their urban community through the act of play.
 Motivated by this work, her Master Thesis explored how large scale urban strategies could preserve enclaves for artists and other disappearing populations in a boom and bust economy.